crater2150/awesome-modalbind/README.md

 ```

 Then, bind a key to `modalbind.grab{keymap=mapping_table, name="Some Title"}`,
-to open the mode menu. `modalbind.grab` takes up to five named parameters:
+to open the mode menu. `modalbind.grab` takes up to six named parameters:
 1. `keymap` - the mapping table
 2. `name` - the mode name.
 Optional, if not set, no box will be shown.
 3. `stay_in_mode` - "Stay in mode" boolean.
 If true, awesome will stay in